Applications for Spring 2024 START are now closed.

 The number of times of you have applied will not be relevant if your CCT date does not warrant a place on the assessment.
 An expectation to complete your CCT early is insufficient evidence of a change and we will require confirmation from your Training Programme Director and CSAC, if GRID training, before we accept an earlier date.
 You are now able to submit a Record of Completion of Training Date on your ePortfolio to show us the most accurate CCT date possible.

 If you think you may gain your CCT early, or you have any other information that you think would be useful for us to know, you must include this in your application.
-Make sure you use the comments box on the application form and send support for an earlier CCT date from Programme Director or CSAC to email@example.com.
+Make sure you use the comments box on the application form and send support for an earlier CCT date from Programme Director/Head of School or CSAC to email@example.com.

 If we don't receive the necessary information and email support before the application window closes, we may not be able to consider you for shortlisting or offer you a place.
 Please note, there is no guarantee of a place in the assessment even if you do have supporting emails as others may take priority.